MikeHankinson/4_MIT_Practical_Data_Science/README.md

 - The company then nurtures these leads and tries to convert them to paid customers.
 For this, the representative from the organization connects with the lead on call or through email to share further details.

 #### Problem Statement
 ExtraaLearn is an initial stage startup that offers programs on cutting-edge technologies to students and professionals to help them upskill/reskill.
 With a large number of leads being generated on a regular basis, one of the issues faced by ExtraaLearn is to identify which of the leads are more likely to convert so that they can allocate resources accordingly.
-You, as a data scientist at ExtraaLearn, have been provided the leads data to:
+The following leads data has been provided:
 - Analyze and build an ML model to help identify which leads are more likely to convert to paid customers,
 - Find the factors driving the lead conversion process
 - Create a profile of the leads which are likely to convert